-V Leinonen, H Kokkola, T Yli-Juuti, T Mielonen, T. Kühn, T Nieminen, S Heikkinen, T Miinalainen, T Bergman, K Carslaw, S Decesari, M Fiebig, T Hussein, N Kivekäs, M Kulmala, A Leskinen, A Massling, N Mihalopoulos, JP Mulcahy, SM Noe, T van Noije, FM O'Connor, C O'Dowd, D Olivie, JB Pernov, T Petäjä, Ø Seland, M Schulz, CE Scott, H Skov, E Swietlicki, T Tuch, A Wiedensohler, A Virtanen, S Mikkonen.
-Comparison of particle number size distribution trends in ground measurements and climate models,
+V Leinonen, H Kokkola, T Yli-Juuti, T Mielonen, T. Kühn, T Nieminen, S Heikkinen, T Miinalainen, T Bergman, K Carslaw, S Decesari, M Fiebig, T Hussein, N Kivekäs, R Krejci, M Kulmala, A Leskinen, A Massling, N Mihalopoulos, JP Mulcahy, SM Noe, T van Noije, FM O'Connor, C O'Dowd, D Olivie, JB Pernov, T Petäjä, Ø Seland, M Schulz, CE Scott, H Skov, E Swietlicki, T Tuch, A Wiedensohler, A Virtanen, S Mikkonen.
+Comparison of particle number size distribution trends in ground measurements and climate models

 Journal: Geosci.
 Mod.
-Dev., Volume: accepted, Year: 2022, First page: 12873, Last page: 12905, doi: 10.5194/acp-2022-225
+Dev., Volume: 22, Year: 2022, First page: 12873, Last page: 12905, doi: 10.5194/acp-22-12873-2022